-- centre show no significant effect below 30 Gauss.
-Similar results, though less dramatic, are obtained - for the gain dependence to the field, evaluated by the ratio $R_G = G(B)/G(B=0)$ of the gains G - with and without magnetic field (Fig. 32). - 4 The drop in collection efficiency is expected to be associated with an increase in the cross-talk be- - 5 tween channels, a fraction of the electrons being deviated towards the neighbouring channels.
-One - channel in the centre (#29) and one on the border (#8) have been illuminated in turn, varying the di- - rection and the intensity of the magnetic field.
-The border channels are significantly affected whereas - 8 the central channel is not and the effect is maximal when the field is orthogonal to the photocathode - 9 (Fig. 33).
+The drop in collection efficiency is expected to be associated with an increase in the cross-talk between channels, a fraction of the electrons being deviated towards the neighbouring channels.
+One channel in the centre (#29) and one on the border (#8) have been illuminated in turn, varying the direction and the intensity of the magnetic field.
+The border channels are significantly affected whereas the central ones are not and the effect is maximal when the field is orthogonal to the photocathode (Fig. 33).
+For a magnetic field coming from the back (compared to the photocathode plane), the effect is negligible for both cases (channel 8 seems less affected than channel 29 because it has less neighbouring channels).